DimoDimchev/LetItAllOut/README.md

 - Routing needs to be implemented.

 ### Where can you see the app in action?
-The app is available for use on GitHub Pages: https://dimodimchev.github.io/LetItAllOut/
+The app is available for use on [GitHub Pages](https://dimodimchev.github.io/LetItAllOut/)